 This wooden bust of a young Janger dancer is sublimely carved by an anonymous woodcarver between circa 1938 and 1950.
-The girl wears two large subeng (ear studs) and a richly decorated headdress with a flower in the middle.
-Her collar is also beautifully decorated.
+The girl wears a beautiful gelungan bunga mas (golden flower headdress) and two large subeng (ear studs).
+Her collar is also richly decorated.
 But most impressive is her pretty, lifelike face.

 Janger is a flirtatious youth group dance that was very popular in the 1930s.
 The dance is performed by ten pairs of young men and women with gamelan or gender wayang instruments playing in the background.
 The group of women is called janger, while the men are called kecak.